publishpress/PublishPress-Authors/readme.txt

 == Changelog ==

+= [3.15.0] - UNRELEASED =

+* Added: Add option to authors update their own profile, #24;
+* Fixed: Fix new author form not allowing to map a user to multiple authors, #64;

 = [3.14.10] - UNRELEASED =

 * Fixed: Fix the character "&" in the Bibliographical Info field, which was converted to "&amp;", #566;